EddyMcNut/uc-intg-onkyo-avr/README.md

 - Have to do a real release in GitHub workflows.
 - Align and improve logging.
-- Better use of the `Media Widget`.
+- Refactor the code for easier debugging.
 - The code is partly ready to deal with different zones, but that still needs some attention before that will actually work.
 - Deal with multilple Onkyo AVRs in the network.